sujalkumar69/python-basic-code/README.md

-This repository contains my python programming practice, covering topics from basic fundamentals  till DSA(in future).
+This repository contains my python programs that I randomly wrote.
 This repo is maintained as a part of my programming practice.